searKing/golang/README.md

 # GoLibs

 * [BurstLimiter](https://pkg.go.dev/github.com/searKing/golang/go/time/rate) — BurstLimiter behaves like Limiter
-  in `golang.org/x/time`, BurstLimiter controls how frequently events are allowed to happen.
+  in `time`, BurstLimiter controls how frequently events are allowed to happen.
 It implements a "token bucket" of size b, initially full、empty or any size, and refilled by `PutToken` or `PutTokenN`.
-The difference is that `golang.org/x/time/rate.Limiter`initially full and refilled at rate r tokens per second.
+The difference is that `time/rate.Limiter`initially full and refilled at rate r tokens per second.
 * [generator](https://pkg.go.dev/github.com/searKing/golang/go/go/generator) — Generator behaves like Generator in
   python or ES6, with yield and next statements.
 * [signal](https://pkg.go.dev/github.com/searKing/golang/go/os/signal) — Signal enhances signal.Notify with the